UMN-Kernel-Object/ukoos/doc/tutorials/flashing-duo-s.md

 Note, to exit the board, press `Ctrl + A`, then enter `q`, then press `Enter`.

-The board should boot into u-boot, and start its TFTP server by default.
+The board should boot into U-Boot, and start its TFTP server by default.

 Now, connect an Ethernet cable from the board to your laptop.
 Reboot the board if the board is stuck or already booted in to a kernel.